Red Bull RB4: Sponsorship and livery

-At the Brazilian Grand Prix, Coulthard's RB4 was decorated in the colours of "Wings for Life", a charity dedicated to raising awareness of spinal cord injuries.
+In Brazil, Coulthard's RB4 was decorated in the livery of "Wings for Life", a charity dedicated to raising awareness of spinal cord injuries.
 Coulthard said: "I'm dedicating my last race to the vision of making paraplegia curable."
 Red Bull received approval from the Fédération Internationale de l'Automobile, Formula One's governing body, to run Coulthard's car in different colours than his teammate Webber.